Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

 But only in the Germanic nations, led by kings, the freedmen could hope to climb up in society: "The freedmen do not rank much above slaves, and are seldom of any weight in the family, never in the state, with the exception of those tribes, which are ruled by kings.
 There indeed they rise above the freedborn and the noble; elsewhere the inferiority of the freedman marks the freedom of the state."

-Section from coin treasure from the Roman Iron Age consisting of twenty Roman denarii found by Steen Agersø at Kallehave on the island of Ærø.
+Part of coin treasure from the Roman Iron Age consisting of twenty Roman denarii found by Steen Agersø at Kallehave on the island of Ærø.
 The oldest coin is from 69 AC and the youngest is from 185 AC.
-Note the coin in the bottom right, which is issued by Vespasian 69-70 AC; it is well worn, most likely because it has been in circulation in the free Germania for several hundred years before it was buried in the ground on Ærø, maybe around 200- 250 AC - Photo Steen Agersø see link below.
+Note the coin in the bottom right, which is issued by Vespasian 69-70 AC; it is well worn, most likely because it has been in circulation in the free Germania for several hundred years before it was buried in the ground on Ærø, maybe around 200-250 AC - Photo Steen Agersø see link below.

 Much evidence suggests that the tribes in the free Germania had a widespread money economy based on Roman coins.
 Tacitus writes: "The border population, however, value gold and silver for their commercial utility, and are familiar with, and show preference for, some of our coins.
 The tribes of the interior use the simpler and more ancient practice of the barter of commodities.
 They like the old and well-known money, coins milled, or showing a two-horse chariot.
 They likewise prefer silver to gold, not from any special liking, but because a large number of silver pieces is more convenient for use among dealers in cheap and common articles."